 The aims of the national curriculum in maths.

-A mastery approach (see image at bottom of the page)
+A mastery approach (see image below)

 The mastery approach has 5 key strands:

--Mathematical thinking: reasoning and making connections
+- Mathematical thinking: reasoning and making connections

--Fluency: knowing number facts, times table facts, and calculation methods
+- Fluency: knowing number facts, times table facts, and calculation methods

 How we learn maths